bcgov/vc-authn-oidc/openshift/README.md

 # Deploying To Openshift

-## Network Security Policies

-The files in the [policies](./policies) folder contain the templates for the security policies that need to be activated for the build and deployments to function correctly.

 ## Post-Deployment Tweaks

 Some of the deployments will require additional tweaks after the first deployment has been generated.
 In particular: